 - Website: My Other Personal Site | LinkedIn | Researchgate

 Tim joined the School of Electronic and Electrical Engineering in 2017, initially as part of the SWJTU-Leeds Joint School project, located in Xipu, China.
-During his time on the project, he was instrumental in establishing and developing the laboratories and teaching capabilities for the Electronic and Electrical Engineering Programme delivered at the Joint School and was a key contributor to the programme's successful IET accreditation in 2021.
+Throughout his time on the project, he played an important role in establishing and developing the labs and teaching capabilities for the Electronic and Electrical Engineering Programme at the Joint School.
+His contributions were also recognised for securing the programme's successful accreditation by the IET in 2021.

-Tim has broad teaching expertise, covering communications networks and systems, digital electronics, embedded systems, high frequency electronics, and RF and microwave engineering, and is an ardent proponent of blended-learning, student-centred and project-based teaching approaches.
+Tim possesses extensive teaching expertise, covering various areas such as communications networks and systems, digital electronics, embedded systems, high frequency electronics, and RF and microwave engineering.
+He strongly advocates for teaching approaches that blend different methods, prioritise students' needs, and incorporate project-based learning.

-At present, Tim is a lecturer in embedded systems and holds the position of module leader for the ELEC/XJEL 2645 Embedded Systems and ELEC3612 Digital Media Engineering, Deputy Director of Student Education (Taught Programmes), and team member of the University's Curriculum Redefined project which is embarking on a University-wide review to refresh all undergraduate and taught postgraduate programmes over the next five years.
+Currently, Tim serves as a lecturer in embedded systems and holds the position of module leader for the ELEC/XJEL 2645 Embedded Systems and ELEC3612 Digital Media Engineering.
+He is also the Deputy Director of Student Education (Taught Programmes) and a team member of the University's Curriculum Redefined project.
+This project aims to undertake a comprehensive review of all undergraduate and taught postgraduate programmes across the university over the next 5 years.

-Prior to joining Leeds, Tim spent 4-years at the University of Huddersfield as Head of Engineering at the International Study Centre, and prior to that, 16-years in industry working for several leading-edge electronics companies where he held positions at principal engineering and management levels.
-Furthermore, he has extensive international experience, having lived and worked in the US, Germany, South Korea, and China.
+Before joining Leeds, Tim spent 4-years as the Head of Engineering at the International Study Centre, University of Huddersfield.
+Prior to that, he gained 16-years of industry experience, working for leading-edge electronics companies in various roles, including positions in engineering and management.
+His professional journey has taken him to different countries, including the United States, Germany, South Korea, and China.

-During his time in industry, Tim worked in numerous engineering roles covering design, system architecting, applications development and consultancy.
+Throughout his industry tenure, Tim undertook numerous engineering responsibilities, such as design, system architecture, applications development, and consultancy.
 He has successfully designed and developed a variety of RF and microwave products, as well as contributed to the creation of broadcast video receiver products for renowned TV and set-top-box manufacturers.